An update, what helped my success and what happened then

 And then what happened?

 I changed everything.
-Stopped taking in new clients, fired my employer, negotiated and bought out owners, cancelled the renting of the office and more.
+Stopped taking in new clients, fired my employee, negotiated and bought out owners, cancelled the renting of the office and more.
 I started a whole new life.

 It is difficult to explain and make sense of something like this, ie to more or less shut down a company so incredible profitable.
 There was no major upset or something that people could believe.
 There is a lot I could write about it but I can say that it is a combination of many things that culminated me to do what I did.
 Some of these things are in order of magnitude: Wanted to follow my writing dream, not having a life outside the internet, having almost no friends in real life, a complicated big religious conflict, Googles campaign against link selling, the inability to service more as all resources was used up, the services became less effective and gave less results, the pain of always being behind and having backlog, the urge to find a girlfriend, my fathers dominant personality and much more.
 A lot of thought went into the decision I took and it was the right one.
 I am an artist and I am meant to write, I am not a commercial executive and money is not that important for me.
 My goal is that from a few months from here I can make a living 2 days a week and write the rest.